Tim Bozon: Professional

-After the conclusion of the WHL season Bozon was assigned to the Bulldogs and made his professional debut, appearing in one game for the team.
-For the 2015–16 season he was assigned to the St. John's IceCaps, as the Canadiens relocated the Bulldogs to St. John's, Newfoundland.
+After the conclusion of the WHL season, Bozon was assigned to the Bulldogs and made his professional debut, appearing in one game for the team.
+For the 2015–16 season, he was assigned to the St. John's IceCaps, as the Canadiens relocated the Bulldogs to St. John's, Newfoundland.
 He split the season with both St. John's, where he played 41 games and had 8 points, and the Canadiens' ECHL affiliate, the Brampton Beast, where he had 9 points in 15 games.

 On October 6, 2016, prior to the 2016–17 season, Bozon was traded to the Florida Panthers in exchange for Jonathan Racine.
 He was immediately assigned to the Springfield Thunderbirds of the AHL for their inaugural season, and spent the season between them and the Manchester Monarchs of the ECHL, scoring 15 points in 43 games for Springfield, and another 6 points in 14 games for the Monarchs.

-At the end of the season, and with his NHL contract over, Bozon signed a contract with Kloten to return to Switzerland for the following season.
+At the end of the season, and with his NHL contract over, Bozon signed a contract with Kloten to return to Switzerland.
 Because he played junior in the Swiss system, Bozon would not count against the team's import limit, despite being French.
 At the end of his first season with Kloten, the team got relegated to the Swiss League and Bozon was immediately released.
 Bozon tallied 12 points in 44 games and posted a poor -13 rating.

 On July 17, 2018, Bozon followed in his dad's footsteps by joining Genève-Servette HC on a one-year deal.
-On February 7, 2019, Bozon was signed to a two-year contract extension by Geneva through the 2020/21 season.
+On February 7, 2019, Bozon was signed to a two-year contract extension by Geneva through the 2020–21 season.
 On November 30, 2019, Bozon cross-checked Mark Arcobello from behind who fell head first into the boards.
-The action resulted in a game misconduct for Bozon as well as a 4-game suspension with a CHF 6,400 fine.
+The action resulted in a game misconduct for Bozon, along with both a four-game suspension and CHF 6,400 fine.

-On September 14, 2020, Bozon was traded, along with Petr Cajka, to Lausanne HC in exchange for Joel Vermin.
+On September 14, 2020, Bozon and teammate Petr Čajka were traded to Lausanne HC in exchange for Joel Vermin.